 Since 2020, Patricia has been a member of the sustainable finance team at Banco de México, reporting to Rafael del Villar.
 She supports the Bank´s participation in the NGFS and acts as a deputy secretary of the Sustainable Finance Committee of Mexico´s Financial Stability Council, created in 2020.
 Patricia has a BA in Economics from ITAM in Mexico, a Master in International Management from ESADE in Barcelona, and an MSc in Development Studies from the London School of Economics.

-Anders Nordheim is SVP Asia Sustainable Finance at WWF Singapore.
+Anders Nordheim is a Senior Vice President of Asia Sustainable Finance at WWF based in Singapore.

 Dr Rory Sullivan (CEO, Chronos Sustainability; Visiting Professor in Practice at the Grantham Research Institute at the London School of Economics; Chief Technical Advisor to the Transition Pathway Initiative) is an internationally recognised expert on climate finance and responsible investment.